 Policy Powerhouse Ltd acts as a credit broker in arranging premium finance and acts on behalf of and owes a duty to the premium finance provider.
 Policy Powerhouse Ltd and BGP receive commission for arranging finance agreements, which is a percentage of the finance charge on premiums financed.
 Policy Powerhouse Ltd works with a single finance provider and information about payment options is provided on a non-advised basis.
 You should make your own choice as to whether this arrangement is suitable for you.
 All instructions which we receive verbally or in writing from you or your representative are binding.

 We are not permitted to hold client money.
-Bennett Gould & Partners Limited (BGP) will hold your money under a risk transfer agreement with insurers or in accordance with the FCA rules.
-Monies will be held in a non-statutory trust client bank account which entitles BGP to use client money to make advances of credit (for example, to pay another customers premium before the premium has been received from that customer or to pay claims and premium refunds to a customer before funds have been received from the insurer).
-This is standard practice within the insurance industry, and holding your money in this way protects your money in the event that BGP becomes insolvent.
-BGP may earn interest on monies held, which will be retained by them.
-Unless you tell us otherwise, you are consenting to BGP holding your money in this way.
+Innovative Risk Labs Ltd (IRL) will hold your money under a risk transfer agreement with insurers or in accordance with the FCA rules.
+Monies will be held in a non-statutory trust client bank account which entitles IRL to use client money to make advances of credit (for example, to pay another customers premium before the premium has been received from that customer or to pay claims and premium refunds to a customer before funds have been received from the insurer).
+This is standard practice within the insurance industry, and holding your money in this way protects your money in the event that IRL becomes insolvent.
+IRL may earn interest on monies held, which will be retained by them.
+Unless you tell us otherwise, you are consenting to IRL holding your money in this way.

 Please contact us if you wish to cancel a policy we have arranged for you.
 Consumers usually have a legal right to cancel policies for any reason, subject to no claims have occurred, within 14 days of receiving the full terms and conditions (cooling off period).
 If you decide to cancel your policy within this timeframe and you have not made a claim on the policy, you may be entitled to receive a refund of any premium paid less any reasonable costs incurred by the insurer in providing the cover.